 Most babies are ready to start eating solid foods at around six months.
 Every baby is different, but there are some signs that your baby is ready to begin solid foods.
 These are:

-- he can stay in a sitting position and hold his head steady - he can reach out and grab things accurately; for example, look at food, pick it up and put it in his mouth all by himself - he can swallow food.
+- they can stay in a sitting position and hold their head steady - they can reach out and grab things accurately; for example, look at food, pick it up and put it in their mouth all by themselves - they can swallow food.
 Babies who are not ready will push their food back out so they have more on their face than in their mouths.

 It is still important to give breast milk to your baby - it will benefit both of you.
-The number of feeds he takes will reduce as the amount of food increases.
-Your baby is likely to let you know when he wants to stop, but it's up to both of you to decide.
+The number of feeds they take will reduce as the amount of food increases.
+Your baby is likely to let you know when they want to stop, but it's up to both of you to decide.

 As a parent, you want the best start for your baby.
-What he eats and drinks is important for his health now and in the future.
-This revised booklet gives information on the different stages of weaning with tips, advice and recipes.
+What they eat and drink is important for their health now and in the future.
+This revised Fun First Foods booklet gives information on the different stages of weaning with tips, advice and recipes: www.healthscotland.com/documents/303.aspx